-The following result is essentially equivalent to the third inequality stated in Section 9.4 on p.\ 117 of \cite{ca}, and proved in Section 29.4 on pp.\ 134--135 of \cite{ca}.
-But we offer the reader a self contained and perhaps in some ways simpler\footnote{ One thing which might be considered a simplification here is that, in contrast to \cite{ca} and \cite{ccrsw}, we only have to consider the obvious and explicit complex conjugates of harmonic polynomials instead of complex conjugates of more general smooth functions.} proof using almost the same approach as in \cite{ca}.
-(Cf.\ also \cite{ccrsw} Proposition 2.4 pp.\ 209--210).
+for each $\alpha\in(0,1)$. \end{rem} The following result is essentially equivalent to the third inequality stated in Section 9.4 on p.\ 117 of \cite{ca}, and proved in Section 29.4 on pp.\ 134--135 of \cite{ca}.
+But we offer the reader a self contained and perhaps in some ways simpler \footnote{One thing which might be considered a simplification here is that, in contrast to \cite{ca} and \cite{ccrsw}, we only have to consider the obvious and explicit harmonic conjugates of harmonic polynomials instead of harmonic conjugates of more general smooth functions. } proof using almost the same approach as in \cite{ca}.
+(Cf.\ also \cite{ccrsw} Proposition 2.4 pp.~209--210).